 Your inside track to a rewarding career in psychology starts here.
-Our undergraduate curriculum stresses a variety of areas important to employers and for future graduate work.
+Our psychology major undergraduate curriculum stresses a variety of areas important to employers and for future graduate work.
 You'll gain knowledge in:

 Psychology majors may choose to study this field out of personal interest in understanding human behavior, as a developmental sequence for future graduate studies, or as preparation for careers in fields such as mental health counseling, forensic psychology, family therapy, human resources, and more.